 Here’ a list of the Caribbean Island you can choose for your next holiday.

-The Caribbean Islands of the Barbados is known to be the native of universal drink rum, which was first distilled here in 1703.
+The Caribbean Island of the Barbados is known to be the birthplace of universal drink rum, which was first distilled here in 1703.
 A unique natural encounter could be one of your best holiday experiences ever.
 For a memorable wildlife holiday or even just an afternoon of exploring, the beaches Barbados will amaze you.
 If you love to party, then this Caribbean island is one of the best places for nightlife.
 Barbados wakes up when the sun goes down, and you’ll find the best nightlife in the world beckoning.

 Antigua & Barbuda

 Antigua & Barbuda boast of the 365 pristine beaches, turquoise waters surrounding the islands.
 But this Caribbean Isles is far beyond; the small island has a mighty history and Nelson’s Dockyard is a must-see.
 The coasts of Antigua are ideal for yacht cruising and racing, with constant trade-winds, and many harbours for exploration.
 Enjoy the luxurious evening sailing to the Barbuda islands which is 90 minutes (by sea) away from Antigua.
 Antigua is shrouded by lush rainforest and there are countless walks and hikes for those wanting to explore on foot.

 Stay: Nestling into a breathtaking, hidden cove on the southwest coast of Antigua, Hermitage Bay is surrounded by lush, untouched hillsides and the brilliant blue waters of the Caribbean Sea.

 With 30 individual suites on the beach and perfect hillside with dedicated staffs at your service, the Bay is a perfect getaway for all.